-Two of My Recent Cases - Factors and Variables Involved in Each
+Factors and Variables Involved in Two Accident Cases

-So, what are some of the factors that determine severity of an injury.
-There are literally hundreds, but here’s a few of the more important ones:The Angle of the collision.
+So, what are some of the factors that determine the severity of an injury?
+There are literally hundreds, but here are a few of the more important ones:The Angle of the Collision

-The angle of collision plays a big role in what forces the neck experiences, and what tissue is damaged.
-A head-on crash is actually typically less harmful than a collision from an angle where the spine may be twisted.The speed and weight of the rear car
+The collision angle plays a big role in what forces the neck to experience and damage tissue.
+For example, a head-on crash is typically less harmful than a collision from an angle where the spine may be twisted.The Speed and Weight of the Rear Car

 If the front car is large, there may be little apparent damage to the vehicle.
-A smaller can can experience much more acceleration even if the impact is minor.
-More acceleration equals a greater chance of injury.Was the roadway dry, wet or icy?
+However, a smaller can experience much more acceleration even if the impact is minor.
+More acceleration equals a greater chance of injury.The Condition of the Road

-The amount the car moves after impact is critical and an accident on ice or gravel is likely to be more serious than one on a dry asphalt pavement.Where was the patient looking?
+The amount the car moves after impact is critical, and an accident on ice or gravel is likely to be more serious than one on dry asphalt pavement.Where Was the Injured Victim Looking?

-A turned head will expose the patient to more stressors and an increased injury risk.Gender
+A turned head will expose the victim to more stressors and increased injury risk.Gender Plays a Role

-Women have a much higher chance of chronic neck pain than do men.Occupant awareness of impact
+Women have a much higher chance of chronic neck pain than do men.Occupant Awareness of the Impact

 Typically seat belt use decreases the chance of a serious head injury but increases cervical and lumbar strains.Secondary Collisions